Seraphli/blog/source/_posts/YADQN-Note-2.md

 11. Maybe using queue is not a good idea, because we need to get 4 images in one time.
 12. There is a timeline module which can be imported using `from tensorflow.python.client import timeline`.
 [Reference][6].
 13. You can not use `tf.layers.conv2d` function because this function don't contain `collection_name` parameter.
 It will cause some troubles when trying to replace network parameters.
+14. [Here][7] are some codes about epsilon decay.
+It also contain experience replay code.

+## Changes

+1. `squared gradient momentum` and `min squared momentum` can not be found in tensorflow.
+So this two values are not presented in code.

 [1]: https://gym.openai.com/envs/Breakout-v0
 [2]: https://www.tensorflow.org/programmers_guide/threading_and_queues